Our school supports students with Autism, Down syndrome and other developmental disabilities.

 - Communicate effectively and cooperate with others

-The Pathfinder Village campus includes thriving businesses that are open to and enjoyed by the local community, including our Village Inn, bakery and café, and weekly produce market.
-Students access and gain job training experience at a number of locations on the campus.
-Opportunities for job training exist off-campus, too.
-Our community partners include small businesses, schools, and community centers.
+Students gain job training experience on and off-campus.
+The Pathfinder Village campus includes thriving businesses that welcome the local community, including our Village Inn, bakery and café and weekly produce market.
+Our community partners include small businesses, schools and community centers.

-All these carefully planned elements combined provide students with the environment and support to develop transferable life skills, form meaningful relationships, and build community connections.
-This is the Pathfinder experience!
+Through these programs, students develop transferable life skills, form meaningful relationships and build community connections.